Content from Why Python Packages?

 By packaging code, you address several important challenges, including ensuring reproducibility, achieving cross-platform compatibility, and supporting multiple environments.
 Distributing code as a package offers many advantages over merely sharing source files, for example via GitHub:

-Standardisation: Packaging is the established method of distributing code via recognised repositories such as PyPI.
+- Standardisation: Packaging is the established method of distributing code via recognised repositories such as PyPI and conda forge.

 Python Package Structure Hierarchy